 You must be logged in as a TMA member to download the spec.
-Clicking on the link will take you to the signup page to either create an account or log in.
+If you are not a member yet (or not logged in) , clicking on the link will take you to the signup page to either create an account or log in.

 On Sunday, January 19, 2020 at the Annual Meeting of the MIDI Manufacturers Association, the complete suite of MIDI 2.0 specifications were adopted unanimously by the MMA members in attendance.